williamhorning/williamhorning/content/lightning/bridge/index.md

 **Bridging!** Everyone can use their favorite app, gets the same messages, and is on the same page.
-Lightning is an easy to use bridge bot that supports Discord, Guilded, Revolt, and Telegram.
+Lightning is an easy to use bridge bot that supports Discord, Guilded, Stoat, and Telegram.
 To get started, check out the [getting started guide](./users), which will walk you through using Bolt, the hosted version of the Lightning bot.
 If you want to self-host, read the [self-hosting guide](./hosting) to get started.